 My Breastfeeding Story

 I came to this realization after much struggle with breastfeeding myself.
 My first son had difficulty latching.
-We consulted lactation consultants, hospital staff, etc. but I realized it would probably just take time for him to learn.
+We met with lactation consultants, hospital staff, etc. but I realized it would probably just take time for him to learn.
 After about six weeks of nursing every two hours, I hit a physical and psychological wall.
 I knew I had to get some sort of break, so I asked my husband to take one feeding per night using formula.
 I had tried pumping but it took multiple sessions to get enough to fill a bottle.
 We persisted and he ended up doing well with a combination of nursing and formula for the remainder of his infancy.

 Related reading: Colic: Symptoms, Tips and Reflections from Science